X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA16puttingcdintoaction.md

 ```

 1. First, the matrix of the rocket is created as this remains the same for all players.
-2. Next, for each player we check whether the player is alive, and if it is not the player that shot the rocket, as otherwise there would be a collision the very moment the rocket was shot.
+2. Next, for each player, we check whether the player is alive and if it is not the player that shot the rocket, as otherwise there would be a collision the very moment the rocket was shot.
 3. If all of this is true, we create the matrix for the carriage of the current player, as explained in the previous chapter.

 The matrices of the rocket and carriage are passed to the **TexturesCollide** method and the result is stored in the **carriageCollisionPoint** Vector2 variable.